carefulcoder/laravel4-bootstraphelper/README.md

 Files using this compiler should have the extension .boot.php.

-I'm nowhere near done adding even the basic bootstrap elements and what I *have* done does need some improving, particularly the nav element which only supports very basic hardcoded links at the moment.
-Since this is for a project I'm working on I'll update the library as and when I need to but I'd absolutely love some help :)
+I'm nowhere near done adding even the basic bootstrap elements and what I *have* done does need some improving, Since this is for a project I'm working on I'll update the library as and when I need to but I'd absolutely love some help :)

-Because <del>I'm terrible at regular expressions</del> the syntax I've used is quite different to Blade I've decided to use the percent sign (%) to denote Bootstrap shortcuts rather than Blade's @.
-You can change it back in BootstrapBladeCompiler.php by setting `$this->bootstrapSymbol`.

 If you want to try the package out then go to https://carefulcoder.co.uk/composer and follow the instructions to add the repo.
 You can then add something along the lines of  `"carefulcoder/bootstrapblade": "*"` to your composer.json file.